nbuggia/baron-blog/themes/corporate/Readme.md

 Theme: corporate
-Description: designed to support blogs for corporate websites
+Description: designed to support blogs for corporate websites.